 I recently had the privilege of working with teachers and assistants at a local school here in Two Rocks.
 It was part of an ongoing professional development plan for 2014.

 The staff were about to begin their learning journey with the SAMR model and their new 60+ iPads.
 Unfortunately the new iPads had arrived but weren’t ready for deployment.
 With my own training iPads and a few BYO devices we were able to have enough devices for one between two teachers.
 Thankfully there was time for the BYO devices to install the apps we’d be exploring for the first session.

 SAMR model was introduced using this very short but explicit video SAMR in 120 seconds.

-After discussing examples of technology integration tasks and where they fit into the SAMR model, 6 versatile iPad apps were introduced along with a “sandpit” time for playing/experimenting with the apps took place.
+After discussing examples of technology integration tasks and where they fit into the SAMR model, 6 versatile iPad apps were introduced.
+Included in our timeframe was “sandpit” time for playing/experimenting with the apps.
 I’m always blown away by the ideas that people come up with for ways to use various apps in the classroom.